Luis Octavio

 The research showed that the people we wanted to reach already had the behavior (saving).
 They didn't have the mental model (investing).
 The product had to meet them where they were.

 Product thesis: Simple savings account + you earn returns.
 One step, no complexity, no minimum.
-A savings account that also makes your money grow.
+A savings account that also makes your money grow and you learn at the same time.

 Every Mexican competitor was talking about rates, features, and functionality.
 We positioned DINN at the intersection of simple and earning: "DINN: Simple + Your money earns."